If you’re looking to spice up your fitness routine, why not up the intensity a bit and give the “Tabata workout” a try.

 The history of Tabata Training Protocol

-Tabata and his team discovered the high level of effectiveness in high-intensity training while conducting research on two groups of athletes.
+Tabata and his team discovered a high level of effectiveness in high-intensity training while conducting research on two groups of athletes.

 The first group trained at a moderate intensity level while the second group trained at a high-intensity level.